netchex/reference-architectures/docs/identity/adfs.md

 For more information about the parts of the architecture that are not related to AD FS, see the following:
 - [Implementing a secure hybrid network architecture in Azure][implementing-a-secure-hybrid-network-architecture]
 - [Implementing a secure hybrid network architecture with Internet access in Azure][implementing-a-secure-hybrid-network-architecture-with-internet-access]
-- [Implementing a secure hybrid network architecture with Active Directory identities in Azure][implementing-active-directory].
+- [Implementing a secure hybrid network architecture with Active Directory identities in Azure][extending-ad-to-azure].

 ## Recommendations